First-Year Summer Reading Group Discussion Leader Guidelines

 - Ask the students to use "I" statements so that they own their opinions and thoughts.
 Challenge everyone to participate in the dialogue, but that they don't have to answer every discussion question.

 - Encourage the students to share to their comfort level.
 Remind them that things discussed in the group stay within the group.
 Everything is confidential.

 - Ask the group if they have anything to add to the safe space guidelines.
 Ask the students to please be respectful of one another's opinions and values in the room, as this is a safe space.

-- Please utilize the provided discussion questions to lead your group in a dialogue around the themes in the book.
+- Please utilize the provided discussion questions (to be provided later in the spring) to lead your group in a dialogue around the themes in the book.
 The questions were designed with the assistance from a Jesuit, but please feel free to integrate additional questions based on how your group discussion evolves.

 - Feel free to be flexible with the discussion questions.
 You may have found additional themes you want to explore with the group.

 - Encourage the students to continue their conversation with each other over the course of the school year.